 CUMA PAZARI: FRIDAY MARKET

 Friday is a big a day for markets in Istanbul.
 But our special pick is the one in Fındıkzade.
 You might not know how to pronounce it but it’s easy to get there.
-I mean with tram. (keyword: istanbul street markets)
+I mean with tram.

 This one is HUGE!
 It is extensive and full of people who comes from afar.
-And they come in all shades and colors.
+And they come in all shades and colours.
 This Friday market even has carpets to buy.
 I will leave it at that.

 And ‘Cuma Pazarı’ is still a fantastic example of the traditional street market style and feeling that Anatolian people has managed to maintain throughout centuries.
 The freshest vegetables, fruit and fish are always available but this one has more.
 Much more.
 Clothing, home supplies, shoes, etc.